Eks

 • addon_name: The name of the add-on.
 The name must match one of the names returned by ListAddons .

-• name: The name of the cluster.
+• name: The name of your cluster.

 Optional Parameters